 How to Avoid Court Proceedings

 Accordingly, by planning ahead using the experience of our attorneys, you can potentially avoid unnecessary court hassles and expenses.
-The attorneys at the Deason Garner Law Firm will do all they can to help you avoid a guardianship or conservatorship proceeding.
+Our attorneys will do all they can to help you avoid a guardianship or conservatorship proceeding.
 In the event, however, that proceedings cannot be avoided, they will use their experience to assist you throughout the process.